enaline/boun-python-grubu/README.md

 ## Agent-Based Modelling
 This repository includes the agent-based modelling exercises carried out by group members.
 Code pieces of Game of Life, Simple Economy, Segregation, Assimilation models can be found here.

-## Twitter Project
+## Machine Learning Models
-This project will start after initial preperations are done.
+This repository will soon incorporate our social sciences related machine learning works.